TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: Experiments

+\item \textbf{RoBERTa:} We use RoBERTa-base pre-trained model.
+This is another typical strong baseline for deepfake text attribution (often outperforming proposed detectors) \cite{uchendu2022attribution}.

-\item \textbf{Gaussian-BERT:} A BERT-base model with a Gaussian layer to add Gaussian noise to the weights.
-The hypothesis is that if TopBERT achieves superior performance randomly then adding a Gaussian layer should have a similar effect.
+\item \textbf{Gaussian-RoBERTa:} RoBERTa-base model with a Gaussian layer to add Gaussian noise to the weights.
+The hypothesis is that if {\sc \textbf{TopFormer}} achieves superior performance randomly, then adding a Gaussian layer should have a similar effect.